Pepper Coulis

-A Coulis is a thin sauce made from pureed and strained vegetables or fruits commonly served over meats or vegetables.
-Used as a base or added into soups or other sauces or as a sauce by itself or with Tomato Puree and served with Pasta.
+A Coulis is a thin sauce made from puréed and strained vegetables or fruits, commonly served over meats or vegetables.
+Used as a base or added into soups or other sauces, or as a sauce by itself or with Tomato Purée and served with Pasta.
 Pepper Coulis is made from Peppers or a mix of Peppers.

 Pretty simple right.
-It’s just pureed peppers with a cool French name “Coulis”.
+It’s just puréed peppers with a cool French name, “Coulis”.
 Pronounced “Koo-LEE”.

 It can add so much to a dish.
 Especially if you get that Salt, Heat, and Acidity right.

 Pepper Coulis can have a wide variety of Flavor profiles.
 It all depends on what direction you want to take it.
-For Pepper Coulis the dominant flavor should be Peppers.
+For Pepper Coulis, the dominant flavor should be Peppers.

 For my version of the Standard Pepper Coulis, I prefer the below taste profile.

-The Salt should be noticeable with a touch of Heat and Tang from the added acid.
-You don’t need sugar as the natural sweetness in the peppers should come through after cooking.
-Slight undertone from Garlic and Chicken Stock but not overpowering.
+The salt should be noticeable with a touch of Heat and Tang from the added acid.
+You don’t need sugar, as the natural sweetness in the peppers should come through after cooking.
+Slight undertone from Garlic and Chicken Stock, but not overpowering.

 From here with the Base established.
 You can take it in any direction.